 He has worked as many as three jobs at a time to fund his opera journey, weathering frustration and occasional tears.
 But as his performance gigs increased, so did his exposure.

 Doors began to open.
-He was accepted in summer 2015 into Europe’s premiere young artist performance festival, Italy’s Trentino Music Festival.
-Summer 2016, he secured the role of Colline in Clyde Opera Group’s U.K. production of “La Boheme,” one of the world’s most popular operas.
-The performance garnered him Clyde Opera Group’s Rigoletto role.
+In the summer of 2015, he was accepted into Europe's premiere young artist performance festival, Italy's Trentino Music Festival.
+In the summer of 2016, he secured the role of Colline in Clyde Opera Group's U.K. production of "La Boheme," one of the world's most popular operas.
+The performance garnered him Clyde Opera Group's Rigoletto role.
 This would put him on the map.

 Kyles just wants to share his gift.

-“I sing R&B. I sing gospel.
-I sing all of those things but nothing stands out to me more than opera,” Kyles said.
-“Since opera is such a European-driven genre, I wanted to represent for the blacks because we can sing, we can do that.
+"I sing R&B. I sing gospel.
+I sing all those things, but nothing stands out to me more than opera," Kyles said.
+"Since opera is a European-driven genre, I wanted to represent the blacks because we can sing.
+We can do that.
 We can sing in Italy.
 We can sing in France.
-People will put limits on you based off the color of your skin until you prove them wrong, and that’s what I wanted to do.
-I wanted to prove everybody wrong and to prove to people that there are African-Americans interested in opera.
-Put yourself in an arena that nobody would expect you to ever be.”
+People will put limits on you based on your skin color until you prove them wrong, and that's what I wanted to do.
+I wanted to prove everybody wrong and to prove to people that there were African Americans interested in opera.
+Put yourself in an arena that nobody would expect you to ever be."

 No comments: